jelayeb/obs-zoom/README.md

 6. last but not least linux system. i used Zorin OS, here but you can use your own fav flavour.

 Process
-1. call script from command or create shortcut to double click it from desktop apps.
+1. call script from command or simply use install.sh to install the scrip as app, and call it from the menue
 2. select session from the list "by ok or double click"
+3. choose if you want to watch only or watch and record
-3. Enter number of minutes to record.
+4. Enter number of minutes to record.
-4. if you want to interrupt the recording before minutes are finished click cancel on the Time window.
+5. if you want to interrupt the recording before minutes are finished click cancel on the Time window.